lholden/twine/README.md

 ### Is there an easy way to accept command line arguments for my daemon?

 Not built in.
-Check out awesome [Optitron][optitron] for a great solution to this.
+Check out the awesome [Optitron][optitron] for a great solution to this.

 ### You mention [Optitron][optitron] and [ZeroMQ][zeromq], how do I use them with Twine?